This post may contain affiliate links. Please read our disclosure policy.

 Ingredients needed

 • Bananas: Naturally sweet, ripe bananas make all the difference in this smoothie.
-Freeze the bananas when they’re extra ripe and use only when completely frozen.
-Bananas truly thicken up healthy smoothies like nothing else.
+You may use frozen.

-• Milk: We like to use unsweetened almond or cashew milk because these options are low in calories and high in vitamins and minerals, they also give a good consistency.
+• Milk: I like to use unsweetened almond or cashew milk.
 Feel free to use any milk (dairy-free or not) that you like.
+My kid make theirs with 2% lactose-free milk.

 How to make blueberry banana smoothie